top of page

 One of the best places to be in Bar Harbor is along the waterfront.
 The harbor is rimmed with restaurants, shops, and salty wharves.
 At the town pier the view opens-up to reveal a gorgeous expanse of Frenchman Bay.
 A constant ebb of activity buzzes about on the water as schooners, sailboats, and cruise ships motor in and out.

 Next to the Town Pier, Agamont Park slopes upward dividing downtown Bar Harbor from the water.
-This is a great place to find a bench and sit for a bit.
-In front of the park, look for the beginning of the Bar Harbor Shore Path.
+This is a great place to find a bench and sit.
+In front of the park, look for the beginning of the Shore Path Bar Harbor.
 The half-mile trail meanders in front of the stately Bar Harbor Inn and several gilded-age summer cottages.
 Walk the path to enjoy views of Frenchman Bay.

 Shop Downtown Bar Harbor

 Bar Harbor has a vibrant downtown.
 The rectangle of walkable streets between Main, Mt.
-Desert, Rodick, and West Streets are dense with artisan food shops, artist galleries, and stylish apparel.
+Desert, Rodick, and West Streets are filled with specialty food shops, artist galleries, and stylish apparel.
 Between restaurants and pubs, quaint alleys beckon visitors.
 In the summer several pubs offer live music.
 You will likely find yourself returning to the downtown area throughout your stay.

 Drive the Acadia National Park Loop Road

 The 27-mile Acadia Park Loop Road takes in some of the Park’s most majestic mountains, lakes, ponds, and coastline.
-The road was designed to separate park visitors from local traffic and Acadia’s network of non-motorized carriage roads.
-Along the (mostly) one-way route there are parking areas where visitors can access activities.
+The road was designed to separate park visitors from local traffic as well as Acadia’s network of non-motorized carriage roads.
+Along the (mostly) one-way route there are parking areas where visitors can stop.
 Attractions along this route include:

 Jordan Pond House: A complex of historic buildings that overlook a pristine glacial pond.
 There are nature trails, canoe rentals, picnic grounds, and a restaurant onsite.